-All necessary facilities and equipment for crating, hoisting of containers, loading and unloading should be in place and readily available to minimize the time for loading and unloading, to ensure the animal's welfare, and to minimize the risk of unnecessary fear, injury, damage adverse affects to health suffering and cruel treatment or well-being of the animal(s).
+All necessary facilities and equipment for crating, hoisting of containers, loading and unloading should be in place and readily available to minimize the time for loading and unloading, to ensure the animal's welfare, and to minimize the risk of unnecessary fear, injury, adverse affects to health or well-being of the animal(s).

-Goods such as feed which are being transported in the same conveyance as animals must be positioned and secured so that they do not interfere with the transport of the animals andor cause unnecessary fear stress, injury, damage to health or suffering to the animals.
+Goods such as feed which are being transported in the same conveyance as animals must be positioned and secured so that they do not interfere with the transport of the animals or cause unnecessary stress, injury, damage to health or suffering to the animals.